electerm/electerm/README.md

 </h1>

 # electerm
-cmd/ssh/sftp client(mac, win, linux) based on electron/node-pty/xterm...
+terminal/ssh/sftp client(mac, win, linux) based on electron/node-pty/xterm and more, I hope it works as a combination of `guake` and `xshell`

 ## dowload
 https://github.com/electerm/electerm/releases

 ## feature
-- work as a terminal
+- work as a terminal or ssh/sftp client(similar to xshell)
-- work as a ssh/sftp client similar to xshell
+- hotkey to bring window back to front(simliar to guake)
-- dist in multi platform(mac, win, linux)
+- support multi platform(mac, win, linux)

 ## issues/todo/roadmap
 https://github.com/electerm/electerm/releases